Back to Home page

 Although I was "cook", and thereby relieved of all duties on the wire, I offered to do a couple of hours for another man, from 4.00 pm until 6.00 pm as he had had a heavy day on account of the attacks.

 I "came off" at 6.00 pm and about 10 minutes later the Germs started shelling us with the "salvos" (four or six shells at a time) Which fell all around the Signallers office.
-The shelling there was so severe that we all had to "clear out" to the communication trenches (which is permitted in any trench but the front line if the shelling is very heavy, but of course, if attack is made on the Fire trench, we would all have to return to our posts) with the exception of two Signallers who must on no account to leave while instruments can be worked.
+The shelling there was so severe that we all had to "clear out" to the communication trenches (which is permitted in any trench but the front line if the shelling is very heavy, but of course, if attack is made on the Fire trench, we would all have to return to our posts) with the exception of two Signallers who must on no account leave while instruments can be worked.

 They had no sooner got clear when a couple of shells landed - One in the Signallers office, and the other in an officers "dug-out" a couple of yards away.
 We kept clear for about half an hour, and then returned to our posts.

-We are then saw some very peculiar sights.
+We then saw some very peculiar sights.
 A rifle in the signal Office had been twisted in a most peculiar manner, such as one might find a candle on a hot day.
 (It was suggested to use the rifle for shooting around corners).
 Everything was scattered about the office, and the roof had completely fallen in, covering everything with dirt.

 The "dug-out" next door, had suffered in a similar manner.
-The officer who occupied it, happened to have a shelf on which had been placed a pair of socks.
+The officer, who occupied it, happened to have a shelf on which had been placed a pair of socks.
 On another shelf had been a drinking mug.
-We found the mug bent and batted, holding firmly in its mouth the pair of socks so tightly, that it would be impossible to pull them out without tearing them.
+We found the mug bent and battered, holding firmly in its mouth the pair of socks so tightly, that it would be impossible to pull them out without tearing them.
 This "souvenir" was sent to England.

 9.7.1915

-During the afternoon of Friday 9th July, I cut a short sap from my "buggy" (which was in front of the others some short distance) to a communication trench in rear, along which to travel instead of walking over the top.
+During the afternoon of Friday 9th July, I cut a short sap from my "buggy" (which was in front of the others some short distance) to a communication trench in the rear, along which to travel instead of walking over the top.
 Last evening I had had to "double" over open ground, in view of the Germs, when the shelling started, and I considered it was "not good enough".

 10.7.1915

-On Saturday 10th July, the Germs gave us plenty of "hate", and in the evening made another very determined attack on our left, and it was so serious that for safety's sake, the "trench log book", should be sent to Brigade Headquarters - about a mile back, on the canal bank.
+On Saturday 10th July, the Germs gave us plenty of "hate” and in the evening made another very determined attack on our left, and it was so serious that for safety's sake, the "trench log book", should be sent to Brigade Headquarters - about a mile back, on the canal bank.

 I had just returned from La Brique with the ration cart, and was about to "turn in", when I was called up at 11.15 pm, to take the book to Brigade on foot, my bicycle having been smashed by a shell some time ago.